pleasureman/testimprovement/article/resource_management_english.md

     $ echo $?
     137

 The container exits with the return value of 137.
 When its memory usage exceeds the limit, OOM occurs and it is killed.
-We can see the value of under_oom is 1 and value of oom_kill_disable is 1 by the cgroup file, /sys/fs/cgroup/memory/docker/${container_id}/memory.oom_control.
+We can see the value of under_oom is 1 and the value of oom_kill_disable is 1 by the cgroup file, /sys/fs/cgroup/memory/docker/${container_id}/memory.oom_control.

 If --oom-kill-disable=true, the container wouldn't be killed.
 It is suspended.